KaLYes1337/BlackJackGame/README.md

 - **UI**: Improve the user interface (UI) for better experience 🎨.

 ## Bugs to Fix 🐞
-- If the dealer has 21, it cancels the game on the first deal, even though the card
+- If the dealer has 21, it cancels the game on the first deal, even though the second card is hidden and the value is not displayed to the player.